The Strawberry Blonde: Development and production

-Wallis knew the trick was to tailor the script as a vehicle for Cagney, who had yet to commit, either to the project or even to his brother.
-Wallis had a first draft screenplay done by Stephen Morehouse Avery that satisfied no one; he called in the Epstein brothers, Julius and Phillip, for another vision—one that might hook Cagney into the project.
-The brothers and William all concurred that the first thing to do was move things from the play's midwest setting to New York City, "since they all knew it so much better."
+Wallis knew the trick was to tailor the script as a vehicle for Cagney, who had yet to commit either to the project or even to his brother.
+Wallis had a first draft of a screenplay done by Stephen Morehouse Avery that satisfied no one; he called in the Epstein brothers, Julius and Phillip, for another vision—one that might hook Cagney into the project.
+The brothers and William all concurred that the first thing to do was move things from the play's midwest setting to New York City because "they all knew it so much better."
 Said Julius: "We thought the reason [the Cooper film] lost money was it was too bucolic.
 It took place in a little country town.
 We said 'Change it to the big city.
 Put it in New York.'"
 The Epstein version quickly took shape, aided by the objective of making it a Cagney picture.
 "When we went on the rewrite," Julius said, "we knew it was for Cagney.
 That was a help."

-Yet still Cagney was reluctant.
+Cagney still was reluctant.
 Wallis was getting impatient; he considered the emerging John Garfield for the role of Biff Grimes.
-By July 1940, concern about the impasse stretched all the way to New York, where Harry Warner cabled brother Jack that he was willing to give Cagney 10% of the gross.
-Then Cagney began to budge.
-One issue was that he didn't want to play scenes with the much-taller Jack Carson; he would prefer the shorter Brian Donlevy, or the shorter-still Lloyd Nolan.
-The problem was, Nolan commanded $2,000 a week while Carson got just $750.
+By July 1940, concern about the impasse stretched all the way to New York, where Harry Warner cabled brother Jack that he was willing to give Cagney 10% of the gross, and then Cagney began to budge.
+One issue was that he didn't want to play scenes with the much-taller Jack Carson; he would prefer the shorter Brian Donlevy or the shorter-still Lloyd Nolan.
+The difference was that Nolan commanded $2,000 per week and that Carson got $750 per week.
 Despite Cagney's misgivings, Carson was cast as Hugo Barnstead.

 More problematic was the casting of the Virginia Brush role, which was originally created for Ann Sheridan, the studio's "Oomph Girl".
-But Sheridan was in one of her contract disputes with the studio and refused to do the film.
+Sheridan was in one of her contract disputes with the studio and refused to do the film.
 Jack Warner asked Walsh to talk Sheridan into it, but she still refused.
 Wallis tested actress Brenda Marshall for the part, but Walsh spoke up about "a girl" he had seen in several Columbia pictures: young Rita Hayworth.
 "He thought she was perfect for the part, and after she was signed without a hitch, from then on he always referred to Hayworth as his 'find' (despite [the splash she had made in] Only Angels Have Wings released in 1939)."